THOMASELOVE/431-labs-2024/lab2/README.md

 Here is a [PDF of the Lab 2 instructions](431-lab2.pdf).

+**Note**: I posted a revised version of Lab 2 on 2024-09-13 to correct a typo.
+The original version (in one place) suggested there were 5 tasks.
+There are, in fact, just 3.

 ## Please note

 - All necessary data and templates for Labs this semester can be downloaded at [our 431-data page](https://github.com/THOMASELOVE/431-data).